prajna1803/Face-Mask-Detection/README.md

 The models used in this project are machine learning models

 Results

 Accuracy and Loss

 Confusion Matrix

 For any questions or inquiries, please contact:

-Name: Your Name
+Name: Prajna
-Email: your.email@example.com
+Email: prajnaasritha@gmail.com
-GitHub: yourusername
+GitHub: prajna1803